Business Insurance in Arizona

 Arizona doesn't require businesses to carry other insurance coverage, like general liability or BOPs, but many local customers and landlords do.
 They can usually specify coverage and limitation requirements in their contracts that you must meet before you are permitted to begin working with them.

-Cost of Business Insurance in Arizona
+What is the Cost of Business Insurance in Arizona?

-Small business general liability insurance in Arizona costs around $40 per month on average.
 What you pay will depend on the following factors:

 Risk factors - Your company's industry and its inherent exposures to losses play a major part in premium calculations.
 Risk levels are often different, depending on the line of insurance sought.
 Besides industry, the location, annual sales, payroll, number of owned vehicles, and other insured asset values also are part of your premium determination.